haskell-org/summer-of-haskell/content/news/2019-08-26-gsoc-results.md

 path :: (Ord a, Ord b) => List a b -> AdjacencyMap a b
 ```

-As for now, the PR is almost merge-ready, only several small notices need fixes.
+As for now, the PR is almost merge-ready, only several small comments need fixes.

 # [WIP] Part IV.
 Hopcroft-Karp algorithm for maximum matchings

-**Link to the unfinished PR**: [https://github.com/snowleopard/alga/pull/229](https://github.com/snowleopard/alga/pull/229)
+**Link to the unfinished PR**: <https://github.com/snowleopard/alga/pull/229>

 This algorithm is the fastest one for maximum matchings in bipartite graphs.
 The
 implementation is rather straightforward.